Eric John Shaw, TX

 As a StoryTerrace writer, Eric interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 Heat and Nan

-In the summer days of ’84, such a portal squeaked opened for me and my dorm-mate, Lisa.
-The eminent art historian, Nan Rosenthal, wanted us in Manhattan pronto those months as her girl- and boy-Fridays.
-We were racing all over the Big Apple, picking up her dry cleaning and pestering the late, great painter, Robert Rauschenberg.
-We picked his brain for facts and curios to fill out the monograph Nan was penning on that careless genius.
+In the summer of ’84, such a portal squeaked opened for me and my UC Santa Cruz dorm-mate, Lisa.
+The eminent art historian, Nan Rosenthal, wanted us in Manhattan pronto from June to August as her boy- and girl-Fridays.

 Get in touch today to work with Eric!